Australia–China relations: Public opinion

 Australia and 49% believed the same for Taiwan.
 13% believed that an attack on Taiwan by China will happen soon.
 62% of Australians also believed that China was a "very aggressive" country.

 In 2022, a poll conducted by the Lowy Institute showed that 51% of Australians would support sending military support to Taiwan if China were to invade, up from 43% in 2021.
 The same survey showed only 12% trusted China on foreign affairs, down from 16% in 2021 and 52% in 2018.

 In 2025, according to a Lowy Institute poll, Australian public opinion on China is nearly evenly divided, with 50% viewing it as an economic partner and 47% as a security threat.
 Although perceptions have improved slightly since their lowest point in 2022, trust and confidence in China remain low, with 69% of Australians believing it is likely China will become a military threat within the next 20 years.
 Additionally, 67% support Australia acquiring nuclear-powered submarines, and 60% favor increased cooperation with allies to deter China's potential use of military force.
 Former Prime Minister Scott Morrison, while referring to the poll, stated that shifting public attitudes in Australia toward viewing China more as an economic partner than a security threat reflected the effectiveness of the Chinese Communist Party's "influence operations".
 He warned that such changes in perception were part of a deliberate CCP strategy to weaken democratic vigilance by fostering complacency.
 Morrison emphasized that this manipulation of public opinion posed a serious risk, asserting that it was vital for citizens in Western democracies to remain alert to the underlying strategic threat from Beijing.

+A survey published in 2026 by the Pew Research Center found that 31% of Australians had a favorable view of China, while 67% had an unfavorable view.